Omerdogan3/AllPawsInn/README.md

   * Adding a dropdown to the payment page which lets the user to select extra items to add to the cost (e.g. "nails, grooming,              etc.")

   * Data cleansing (detecting and correcting corrupt or inaccurate records in the database)

+  * Input fields should be validated, and sanitized in order to prevent attacks like SQL Injection, and XSS (Cross-Site Scripting)